wd60622/pymc-mlflow-example/README.md

 # PyMC with MLflow

-These are simple examples of using PyMC with MLflow.
+These are simple examples of using PyMC with MLflow, taking advantage of the `pymc_marketing.mlflow` module.

 This focuses on logging parameters, metrics, and artifacts to MLflow.